Geodesics of Quantum Feature Maps on the Space of Quantum Operators: Riemannian Metric and Levi-Civita Connection

-For computation we first need to derive all of the root elements of the vector.
+For computation we first need to derive all of the root matrices of the vector field.
 Starting with the operators $\{L_{k}\}$, for each $k$ represent the operator $L_{k}$ as tensor elements from roots in $\mathfrak{su}(2)$ and $\mathfrak{su}(4)$.
-Repeated application of the commutator will find the potential other root elements; see comments in Section \ref{subsec:noncommutative-tangent}.
+Repeated application of the commutator will find the other root elements; see comments in Section \ref{subsec:noncommutative-tangent}.
 Once the root elements have been identified, the coefficients for each term needs calculated.
-This can be accomplished through repeated recursive applications of the commutator given in Equation \eqref{eq:derivative-feature-map}.
-Of course, for applications, only a finite number of recursive applications are possible.
-Given how fast the denominator grows towards infinity, a finite approximation is sufficient.
+This, again, can be accomplished through repeated recursive applications of the commutator given in Equation \eqref{eq:derivative-feature-map}.
+Of course, for applications, only a finite number of recursive terms are possible.
+Given how fast the denominator goes to infinity, a finite approximation will be sufficient.
 Since the root elements are already orthonormal, only individual coefficients need to be normalized.

-The answer to whether to use one over another is given by the task.
-To make curvature more explicit, the following section gives an explicit example.